argonne-lcf/balsam/docs/README.md

 implementation and `mpicc` compiler wrapper should be in the search path, in which case the `mpi4py` dependency will automatically build and install.

-[cython](https://github.com/cython/cython) is also used to compile some CPU-intensive portions of the Balsam service.
-While the Cython dependency will also be installed if it's absent, it is preferable to have an existing version built with your platform-tuned compiler wrappers.

 Finally, Balsam requires PostgreSQL version 9.6.4 or newer to be installed.
 You can verify that PostgreSQL is in the search `PATH` and the version is up-to-date with: